-Bill Raftery is in his 34th season as an analyst for CBS Sports’ college basketball coverage and the NCAA Division I Men’s Basketball Championship.
-He, along with Grant Hill, once again teams with the broadcast team of Jim Nantz and Tracy Wolfson to call the 2016 NCAA Division I Men’s Basketball Tournament, including the Final Four and National Championship.
-This year marks the second time Raftery will call the NCAA Final Four and National Championship on television.
+Bill Raftery is in his 35th season as an analyst for CBS Sports’ college basketball coverage and the NCAA Division I Men’s Basketball Championship.
+He once again joins the broadcast team of Jim Nantz, Grant Hill and Tracy Wolfson to call the 2017 NCAA Division I Men’s Basketball Tournament, including the Final Four and National Championship.
+This year marks the third time Raftery will call the NCAA Final Four and National Championship on television.
 He also is an analyst for college basketball on Fox.

 Raftery previously served as an analyst for Westwood One Radio Sports coverage of the NCAA Men’s Final Four for 23 years.
 He also served as an analyst for the NBA’s New Jersey Nets.
 Since 1981, Raftery has announced several events, including the Big Ten Championship, the ACC Championship, the Big East Championship, the SEC Championship, the McDonald's High School All-Star game and the NIT pre-season and championship games.

 Raftery co-hosted THE BASKETBALL SHOW with Pat O’Brien and called NBA ON CBS action.
 He served as course commentator for the First of America Senior PGA TOUR event in Grand Rapids, Mich., as well as other Senior TOUR events.
 Raftery was the studio host for ESPN's coverage of the NCAA Tournament in 1980.